SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis_Remove_Unwanted_Text_From_Llm_Stream.md

    `get_is_chat_complete_add_user_assistant()` and `get_is_chat_complete_add_missing_assistant()`).
 7. **Final Trim:** If `trimBeginningAndEndLineBreaks` is `True` in the endpoint config, a final `.strip()` is applied to remove any leading or trailing whitespace and line breaks.

+### **Grace Window Semantics**

+`openingTagGracePeriod` (default: `100`) decides whether a think block counts as starting "at the beginning" of the response.
+The rule, applied identically by both the streaming and non-streaming paths, is: **the opening tag qualifies if it starts at 0-based character index `openingTagGracePeriod` or earlier**.
+The tag does not need to *end* inside the window; a tag whose first character lands inside the window but whose last character falls beyond it still qualifies.

+This is a deliberate reconciliation decision.
+Historically the two paths disagreed: the non-streaming path required the entire opening tag to end inside the window, and the streaming result could change depending on where chunk boundaries happened to fall.
+The start-based rule was chosen because the window's purpose is to locate where the block *begins*.
+To guarantee the streaming outcome is independent of chunk sizes, `StreamingThinkRemover` holds its buffer until `openingTagGracePeriod + len(startThinkTag)` characters have accumulated before concluding that no qualifying tag will appear.
+Parity between the two paths is enforced by a parametrized test (`TestStreamingNonStreamingParity` in `Tests/utilities/test_streaming_utils.py`) that runs a battery of inputs through both implementations at multiple chunk sizes, including one character at a time.

 -----